-- 6. Won’t I lose money due to inflation with my emergency fund?
+- 6. Won’t I lose money with my emergency fund due to inflation?

 - 7. I’m an OFW.
 Where should I keep my emergency fund?

-- 8. Does keeping emergency fund in a digital bank safe?
+- 8. Does keeping an emergency fund in a digital bank safe?

 - 9. I want to travel or get a new gadget.
 Should I use my emergency fund?